-- Motorcycles cannot ride more than two-wide in one lane, and may only do so with permission of the other motorcycle operator.
+- Motorcycles cannot ride more than two-wide in one lane, and may only do so with the permission of the other motorcycle operator.

 - A motorcycle cannot carry more than one passenger unless the vehicle is approved for such use by the manufacturer.

-- Passengers must ride astride behind the driver on an attached seat, double seat or within a sidecar.
+- Passengers must ride astride behind the driver on an attached seat, double seat, or within a sidecar.